chefspec/fauxhai/README.md

     As long as that does not throw an error, you're good to go!

 11. Submit a pull request on github

+**Note:** I do *not* need to release a new version of Fauxhai for your changes to be pulled and used.
+Unless you are updating an existing platform, Fauxhai will automatically pull new versions from GitHub via HTTP automatically and cache them.